hassan-mehedi/expense-tracker/README.md

 ---

 To use this app, you need to sign up for a free account.
-Then log in and startart keeping track of your expenses.
+Then log in and start keeping track of your expenses.

 Upcoming features: